The definitive guide to CRM for venture capital

 There are two interesting moments in the lifetime of a piece of data: the moment it is created and the moment it is used.
 (Harvard Business Review, 2012)

-Relying on a CRM that automates data capture, you can be sure the moment that data is created is accurate.
-Creating standardized processes with that data ensures it’s also accurate when it’s put to use.
-Teams that rely on spreadsheets or manual CRMs often end up with unorganized data.
+By relying on a CRM tool that automates data capture, you can be sure the moment data is created is accurate.
+From deal sourcing to due diligence, creating standardized processes with your data ensures it’s also accurate when it’s put to use.
+In contrast, teams that rely on spreadsheets or manual CRMs often end up with unorganized data.

-Keeping opportunity data organized can include custom fields—such as LPs and other firms involved in the investment or deal stages unique to specific industries you serve.
+Keeping opportunity data organized can include custom fields—such as listing the other firms involved in the investment or deal stages unique to specific industries you serve.
 The scope and detail of the fields should be customized to your firm's workflows.
-Automated data updates to related fields can ensure that multiple team members are not engaging the same opportunity or that you’d already passed on a previous opportunity that was not properly documented.
+Automated data updates to related fields can ensure that multiple team members are not engaging the same opportunity, or working an opportunity that was passed on but not properly documented.

 For each of those thousands of opportunities managed by a VC firm, there are exponentially more people and organizations connected to them.
-Let’s take a look at how CRMs help you manage your relationship network.
+Let’s take a look at how CRMs help you manage this extensive relationship network.

 Relationship and network management

-Each member of your team is in touch with founders (for both existing portcos and potential investments), other investors, LPs, and a wide range of other consultants that they’ve amassed throughout their career, and they all need to be nurtured over time.
-Your relationships with specific companies obviously aren’t as personal as relationships with the people in your network, but your CRM should be flexible enough to manage both the overlapping and unique attributes of either.
+Each member of your team is in touch with founders (for both existing portcos and potential investments), other investors, LPs, and a wide range of other consultants that they’ve amassed throughout their career—and these all need to be nurtured over time.
+Your relationships with specific companies won’t be as personal as relationships with the people in your network but your CRM should still provide a flexible ecosystem that can manage both the overlapping and unique attributes of either.

 People data management

 Traditional CRM platforms are, at their core, built for contact management.
-When every member of your team is manually entering and maintaining their own data their way though, these same platforms can quickly become bloated and filled with dirty data.
+However, when each team member manually enters and maintains their own data their way, these same platforms can quickly become bloated and filled with dirty data.

-• Their relationship with other contacts in your network
+• Their relationship (both long- and short-term) with other contacts in your network.

-• Other relevant custom notes (e.g. where an initial introduction was made, whether or not they’re married or have children, hobbies, etc.)
+• Other relevant custom notes (e.g. where an initial introduction was made, family status, hobbies, etc.).

-This valuable data can easily go missing when every call or contact is logged in a spreadsheet or jotted down on scrap paper.
+This valuable data can easily go missing when every call or contact isn’t automatically logged.
 Unique privacy tools built into venture capital CRMs also give you the ability to keep select data private when necessary.

-Most importantly, consolidating everything in a CRM means there’s never a gap in institutional knowledge if one of your team members moves on to another company.
-This data must be captured in ways that align with the specific security and confidentiality requirements of your organization as well.
+Most importantly, consolidating everything in a CRM means there’s never a gap in institutional knowledge if one of your team members moves on to another organization.
+You must also capture this data in ways that align with your organization’s specific security and confidentiality requirements.
 For example, GP email communication with LPs can be logged for transparency, but the contents of the communication do not have to be shared with teammates.

-As you enter more and more data on individuals, it’s equally important that you use your CRM to track company-level data as well.
+As you enter more and more data on individuals, it’s equally important to use your CRM to track company-level data.

 Organization data management